-The growth of Uppingham from an agricultural settlement to a market town of over 4500 people, together with its rise as a place of manufacturing and trading, helped define its unique character and heritage.
+The growth of Uppingham from an agricultural settlement to a market town of over 4500 people, together with its rise as a place of manufacturing and trading help define its unique character and heritage.
 Many of its more substantial properties were erected in the 18th century creating its Georgian look.
 The ironstone from which many of them are built was quarried locally.
-The town's market place and high street, with their attractive mix of retail and leisure outlets, lie at the heart of the conservation area.
+The town's marketplace and high street, with their attractive mix of retail and leisure outlets, lie at the heart of the conservation area.
 Their economic and social contribution to the town's way of life are vital to the sustainability of Uppingham.
 It is a unique town with a very distinctive form and a long, rich physical and cultural heritage.
 There is, therefore, a need for specific local protection, given that the Local Plan is becoming out of date and there is a concern that the existing protection for heritage assets could diminish if the new Local Plan is delayed.
+This and the other heritage/environment policies reflect the advice contained in "Planning for the Environment at the Neighbourhood Level" (Historic England, Natural England, Environment Agency and Forestry Commission).